Hyperbolic Large Language Models: Hyperbolic LLMs

-More recently, He \textit{et al.}~\cite{he2025hypercore} introduced \textit{HyperCore}, an open-source framework providing a comprehensive suite of {\it fully hyperbolic neural modules}.
+This formula rescales the usual linear combination $W\mathbf{h}+b$ onto the hyperboloid (ensuring it lies in $\{x: \langle x,x\rangle_L=-1\}$).
+The Lorentz-Linear transformation maintains the hyperbolic constraint through normalization, ensuring that all intermediate representations remain on the hyperboloid manifold throughout the forward pass.
+More recently, \textit{HyperCore} was introduced~\cite{he2025hypercore}, an open-source framework providing a comprehensive suite of {\it fully hyperbolic neural modules}.
 These generalize standard deep learning layers (MLPs, CNNs, GNNs, and Transformers) to hyperbolic space, supporting both Lorentz and Poincar\'e manifolds.
 A key innovation is that every operation-attention, normalization, dropout, and feed-forward layers-remains within the hyperbolic manifold, avoiding tangent space projections.
 Specifically, HyperCore implements Lorentzian variants of core Transformer components, such as \texttt{LTransformerBlock}, which uses \textit{Lorentz multi-head attention} and \textit{Lorentz linear layers}.
-Each transformation $f: \mathbb{L}^{n} \rightarrow \mathbb{L}^{n}$ is designed such that outputs $f({\bf x})$ satisfy $-\langle f({\bf x}), f({\bf x}) \rangle_{\text{Minkowski}} = \mathcal{K}$ for curvature $\mathcal{K} < 0$.
-With these modules, HyperCore builds the first \textit{fully hyperbolic Vision Transformer (L-ViT)} and \textit{CLIP-style model (L-CLIP)}, validating that such architectures can effectively learn hierarchical visual semantics.

-Li \textit{et al.}~\cite{li2025hyliformer} proposed \textit{HyLiFormer}, which combines Poincar\'e hyperbolic embeddings with \textit{linear-time attention} for long-sequence modeling.
-Motivated by skeleton-based action recognition (a hierarchical motion task), HyLiFormer projects input features into hyperbolic space using the HTC module with learnable curvature constraints.
-Features are unit-normalized, compressed via a hyperbolic $\tanh$ mapping, and re-embedded into the ball.
-The subsequent \textit{Hyperbolic Linear Attention (HLA)} module uses a factorized attention mechanism based on kernelized queries and keys, computed using Lorentzian inner products and preserving the manifold structure.
-This architecture yields a fully hyperbolic transformer with $\mathcal{O}(N)$ attention cost and empirically outperforms Euclidean baselines~\cite{li2025hyliformer}.
 The success of fully hyperbolic transformers has inspired researchers to explore alternative architectures.
 State-space models, with their linear scalability, present unique opportunities for hyperbolic adaptation while maintaining computational efficiency.